kavinksm/devopstools/index.md

 ### *Learn about DevOps Everyday.*
 <br />

-### The idea of this blog to guide the beginers who are intrested in DevOps
+### The idea of this blog to guide the beginners who are interested in DevOps
 <br />

 ### Topic Covered